.

 The Programme Leader will make a decision based on your application.
 You may be asked to provide a reference to demonstrate your academic and non-academic experiences, or you may be invited to attend an interview.
 If you are successful and made an offer, the conditions will be outlined in your offer letter.

 Applications will be acknowledged within five working days.
-Applicants will be contacted within 15 working days with a request for additional information, invite to an informal interview or an application decision.
+Applicants will be contacted within 15 working days with a request for additional information, an invitation to an informal interview or an application decision.

 Made an offer?